Elissa O'Sullivan

 2008)

-s Hospital.
-Teddy B has appeared in various print and
+have appeared in various print and television

 Community Involvement

-Volunteer/Foster Home
+Volunteer/Foster Home (1997-Present)

 I offer my professional services to any homeless animal in